alicia6174/Kaggle-Whats-Cooking/Project.md

 Formal steps.* Create a new csv data file (in a needed form).* Convert it to UTF8 encoding. (use instruction in vim [A]).* Convert it into train and test arff files (Hsin’s shell-script [A]).* Train train.arff  by xxx on Weka, analyze the data (MAE, ROC…), and save xxx.model.* Test test.arff by the model, and save result_xxx.txt.* Convert result_xxx.txt to result_xxx.csv.

 ### How to use Automatic WekaVersion of AutoWeka.
-Sketch the steps.
+Sketch the steps.-->
-### Detailed Accuracy By Class
-We only put the results of SMO here since SMO served as the bset model.

-### Confusion Matrix
-We only put the results of SMO here since SMO served as the bset model.
--->

 ## References
 <!--